muska2203/client-service/README.md

 # client-service
-Servise to work with your clients
+Service to work with your clients